Delta T is a term that gets thrown around in the HVAC field quite a bit, but what does it really mean, what is its purpose, and does it really matter?

 Finally, does the Delta T really matter?
 Yes!
 While it should not be a sole source for checking a system’s performance, it can play a major role in getting the most accurate picture of all aspects of a system’s health, beyond the refrigerant charge.
 At the end of the day, Delta T is another tool in a technician’s pocket and can make the difference when trying to troubleshoot a system.

 Can’t get enough on Delta T?
-Stay tuned for our article on Delta T for heating coming out soon!
-Also check out our Video "HVAC Delta T Explained!
+Check out our Video "HVAC Delta T Explained!
 What Temperature Should it be?"

 Published: 3/25/2020 Author: Craig Migliaccio